1. The macro-fiscal paradigm shift: from creation to velocity

 - The reverse charge mechanism: To prevent the erosion of the tax base through digital services or "management fees" paid to offshore parent companies, NZ firms must self-assess the 20% GST on foreign invoices, adhering to the 65% recovery limit.

 These measures effectively mitigate "Grey Risk," ensuring the domestic perimeter remains secure and the transactional tax base is unavoidable.
+The same border thread covers carousel-style refund risk and the directional import table in the risk framework.

-6. The final verdict: bureaucratic dismantling and economic momentum
+7. The final verdict: bureaucratic dismantling and economic momentum

 The 20/7 model represents the ultimate "Death of the Red-Tape Goliath."
 The Inland Revenue Department (IRD) will be transformed from a forensic auditing body—tracking the minutiae of individual income and corporate accounting—into a lean, automated transactional monitoring agency.
 This transition allows for a 50% reduction in IRD headcount and a massive reclamation of economic hours: